 In this post, we will attempt to gain a better understanding of Myers-Briggs intuition by examining it through the lens of the Big Five’s concepts of Intellect and Openness.
 We will also explore the ways in which intuition manifests differently in intuitive thinkers (“NT” types) versus intuitive feelers (“NF” types).

 Myers-Briggs Intuition (N) & Big Five Intellect

 As the name suggests, Intellect involves a penchant for intellectual activities and abstract cognition.
-In his paper, “Between Facets and Domains,” personality research Colin DeYoung asserts that Intellect “encompasses intellectual engagement with abstract and semantic information.”
+In his paper, “Between Facets and Domains,” Big Five researcher Colin DeYoung asserts that Intellect “encompasses intellectual engagement with abstract and semantic information.”

 While by no means synonymous with IQ, research has shown that Intellect is related to self-assessed intelligence, as well as working memory and fluid intelligence.
 This has sparked debate regarding whether Intellect might be better construed as an ability construct rather than a personality measure.
 At any rate, here are some questionnaire items designed to assess Intellect:

 - “I enjoy philosophical discussions.”

 - “I like to solve complex problems.”

 DeYoung’s assertion that Intellect involves “abstract information” points us to the left side of the brain, which represents the world abstractly through words, symbols, logical constructs, theories, etc. The left hemisphere is also the brain’s language hub, which DeYoung alludes to in his association Intellect with “semantic information.”